-He was echoing remarks on Monday from German Economy
+He echoed remarks on Monday by Economy Minister Sigmar

-Minister Sigmar Gabriel, who said he was open to debate on
+Gabriel, who said he was open to debate on giving EU countries

-giving EU countries more time and flexibility to meet the bloc's
+more time and flexibility to meet the bloc's deficit targets as

-deficit targets as long as they were committed to reforms to
+long as they were committed to reforms to boost competitiveness.

-EU policymakers say that it is precisely this commitment to
+EU policymakers say ensuring this commitment to reforms is

 Last year, France was granted two more years to bring its

-budget deficit below the EU ceiling, but it did not deliver on
+deficit below the EU ceiling, but it has yet to deliver on

-its promises of reforms and appears poised to miss the extended
+promised reforms and looks likely to miss the extended deadline.

 Olli Rehn have been talking about reversing the sequence - first